Location: Bassett Park - Showgrounds Northern Road Roma

 (just behind Shady's Lagoon.15 minute walk along the Adungadoo pathway from the Big Rig, 10 minutes from the Post Office.)

-Entry - Gold coin donation to Roma Branch, Cancer Council Qld.
+Entry: Gold coin donation to Roma Branch, Cancer Council Queensland

-A canteen will operate offering morning and afternoon tea and sandwiches.
+A canteen will operate offering morning tea, sandwiches and hot and cold drinks.
+The canteen will also support Cancer Council Queensland.

 Location: Basett Park - Showgrounds, Northern Road, Roma